Chad Meredith

-Stephen Chad Meredith (known professionally as Chad Meredith; born 1981) is a United States district judge of the District Court for the Eastern District of Kentucky.
+Stephen Chad Meredith (born 1981) is a United States district judge of the District Court for the Eastern District of Kentucky.
 He previously served as the first solicitor general of Kentucky from 2019 to 2021.

 Early life and education

 A native of Lexington, Kentucky, Meredith is the son of Stephen Meredith, a member of the Kentucky Senate.
 Meredith earned a Bachelor of Arts degree, summa cum laude, from Washington and Lee University in 2004.
 While at Washington and Lee, Meredith was inducted as a member of the Phi Beta Kappa and Omicron Delta Kappa honor societies.
 He earned his Juris Doctor, summa cum laude and Order of the Coif, from the University of Kentucky College of Law in 2007.

 Meredith is a member of the Federalist Society.

 Career

 Counsel to Governor Bevin and Solicitor General

 After law school, Meredith served as a law clerk for Judge John M. Rogers and Judge Amul Thapar before joining Frost Brown Todd as a litigator.
 He later worked for Ransdell & Roach before joining the administration of Governor Matt Bevin in 2015 as chief deputy general counsel.
 In December 2019, Attorney General Daniel Cameron appointed Meredith as the commonwealth's first solicitor general, a position he would continue to hold until 2021.